Cbermudez98/Cbermudez98/README.md

 - 🌱 I’m currently working with Angular, Ionic, Node.js and Typescript.
 - 💞️ I’m looking to collaborate on projects about web development
 - 📫 How to reach me cesar.bermudez.sierra@gmail.com

+- I love working in project and share with my partners, I love learning new things, not only tech :computer:
+- I love learning lenguage :us: :brazil: :fr: